parallel-pooler/pooler/README.md

 pool.SetMaxRunningTasks(
 	// new threads maximum to process all tasks in background 50,
-	// optional . true by default - to create and run all new background
+	// optional . true by default - to create and run all new background threads
-	// threads imediatelly inside this function call.
-	// If false, each new background thread to create to fill
+	// imediatelly inside this function call.
+If false, each new background thread
-	// new maximum will be created after any running thread process
+	// to create to fill new maximum will be created after any running thread process
 	// execute it's current task, so there should not to be that increasing heap.. true
 );